Best Low Commission Realtors (2024 Update)

 What it is: Ideal Agent is an agent matching service that pre-negotiates 2% listing commission fees with traditional real estate agents nationwide.
 Like all agent matching services, Ideal Agent is free to use and there's no obligation.
 It has mostly positive customer reviews and is available nationwide (though its agent network is smaller than most competitors, so it may not offer coverage in smaller markets and rural areas).

-How it works: You sign up on Ideal Agent’s network, and they’ll loop you in with a local realtor so you can set up an interview.
-Ideal Agent has a relatively small network and matches you with only one agent (unlike Clever and UpNest, who provide multiple matches).
+Ideal Agent has a relatively small agent network and matches you with only one agent (unlike Clever and UpNest, who provide multiple matches).
 This makes it harder to compare options, so I recommend using this matching service in conjunction with other options on this list.
-You’ll get full service and support throughout your sale.
-The 2% fee for your listing agent, plus the buyer’s agent fee (2.5–3%), comes out of your sale proceeds at closing.
+You'll get full service and support throughout your sale.
+The 2% fee for your listing agent and the buyer's agent fee (2.5–3%) come from your sale proceeds at closing.

 Who should use: Ideal Agent is worth considering if you’re looking for the conventional full-service realtor experience and don’t want to worry about negotiating commission rates yourself.
 The savings aren’t huge compared to market rates (2.5–3%) — its 2% listing fees are higher than several other options on this list — but it offers solid agent quality and guaranteed rates.